octopus-db/documentation/docs/source/data_tables.rst

 * ALIQ_SIZE -- Reported size of aliquot diameter in mm

-* ED_PROCABR -- Abbreviated reported procedure used to determine sample equivalent dose for OSL and TL methods
+* ED_PROCID -- Abbreviated reported procedure used to determine sample equivalent dose for OSL and TL methods

 * RESCOR -- Residual dose correction was applied to the Equivalent Dose, specifically for IRSL, pIRIR, MET-pIRIR, VSL, and TT-OSL.
 A **predefined value set** only allows for 'Yes', 'No', or 'ND' (= 'no data')

-* AGEMODELAB --

-* PLAT_REG --
+* PLAT_REG -- Pre-heat plateau region

-* AN_TEMP --
+* AN_TEMP -- Specific temperature at which analysis is performed

 * NUM_MEAS -- Number of aliquots/grains measured for the sample